digiflydk/Digifly_web/docs/data-communication.md

 ### Anti-Patterns (What to Avoid)

 - **NEVER** `import { getDb } from '@/lib/firebase/admin'` from anywhere except `cms-server.ts` or other designated server-only utility files.
-- **NEVER** have a Client Component import a function from `cms-server.ts` or `cms-api.ts`.
+- **NEVER** have a Client Component import a function from `cms-server.ts`.
 This will cause a build error because it pulls server code into the client bundle.
 - **NEVER** perform a direct Firestore read or write from a Client Component.
 Always use a Server Action for writes.